Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco has played in 34 games with over/under set, and have combined with opponents to go over the total 16 times (16-15-3).
+- San Francisco has played in 35 games with an over/under set, and have combined with its opponents to go over the total 16 times (16-16-3).

 - The Giants have not had a spread set for a game this season.